 a) Halve the ciabatta (as if you were making a sandwich) and spread the red onion relish on the cut sides. b) Cut the goat's cheese into 3 slices per person.
 Place the goat's cheese slices on top of each ciabatta half. c) Pop onto a baking tray and bake on the middle shelf of your oven for 10-12 mins.

-a) Meanwhile, heat a splash of oil in a large saucepan over medium-high heat. b) When hot, add the mushrooms and cook, stirring frequently, 3 mins. c) Add the leek and cook until softened, 2-3 mins, adding a splash more oil if needed. d) Stir in the stock powder and the water (see ingredients for amount).
+Meanwhile, heat the Flora in a large saucepan over medium-high heat.
+When the Flora has melted, add the mushrooms and cook, stirring frequently, for 3 mins.
+Add the leeks and cook until softened, 2-3 mins, adding a splash more oil if needed.
+Stir in the vegetable stock powder and the water (see ingredients for amount).

-a) Stir in the crème fraîche and bring to a simmer, then mix in the mustard and the lentils. b) Add the baby spinach a handful at a time and allow to wilt, 2-3 mins.
+a) Stir in the cream and bring to a simmer, then mix in the mustard and the lentils. b) Add the baby spinach a handful at a time and allow to wilt, 2-3 mins.
 Remove the pan from the heat.

 a) Finely chop the chives (or use scissors if it's easier). b) Remove the cheesy ciabatta from the oven and get ready to serve.